 I was born in 1976 in Fremont, Ohio.
 My romance with photography began at age eight when I received a Fischer Price camera as a gift.
 I decided to make photography my career during my first photography class in high school.
 I immediately began assisting local portrait photographers and attended summer courses at the Winona International School of Professional Photography in Chicago, Illinois.
 I graduated from the Ohio Institute of Photography and Technology in Dayton, Ohio with an associate’s degree in commercial photography.
 I was awarded with the Outstanding Portfolio Award for the class of 1997.
-In October of 1997, I moved to San Francisco on a Greyhound Bus with very few belongings.
+In October of 1997, I moved to San Francisco, California on a Greyhound Bus with few belongings beyond my camera and portfolio.
 I began working as a freelance assistant and black & white printer for commercial photography studios.
 From 1998 to 2005 I was apprentice to Daniel Nicoletta.
-From 2002 to 2005 I also assisted Said Nuseibeh and Ruth Bernhard.
+From 2002 to 2005 I also assisted Saïd Nuseibeh and Ruth Bernhard.
 In August of 2005, fellow photographer Keith Gidlund and I opened our own studio and darkroom as the exclusive printers for Ruth Bernhard until her death.
 From 2009 to 2018, I worked as the senior photo editor and graphic designer for DataTech Systems LLC.
-In 2015, I moved with that job to Las Vegas NV beginning my love affair with the Mojave Desert.
-Moving to Dallas TX in the spring of 2019, I continue to advance several personal projects and sell my fine art prints to private collectors.
-I’ve exhibited my work in several group and solo exhibits including PhotoPlace Gallery, The Historic Fifth Street School of Las Vegas, The Las Vegas Contemporary Arts Center, Geras-Tousignant Gallery, Focus Gallery, Catherine Clark Gallery, Arlequin Garden Room Gallery, Toledo Ohio Art Museum, G&P Oz Café, Borders Books & Music, and Tea & Co.
-World Tea House.
+In 2015, I moved with that job to Las Vegas, Nevada, beginning my love affair with the Mojave Desert.
+I Moved to Dallas Texas in 2019, continuing to advance several personal projects and sell my fine art prints to private collectors.
+I’ve exhibited my work in several group and solo exhibits including PhotoPlace Gallery, The Historic Fifth Street School of Las Vegas, The Las Vegas Contemporary Arts Center, Geras-Tousignant Gallery, Focus Gallery, Catherine Clark Gallery, Arlequin Garden Room Gallery, and Toledo Ohio Art Museum.